 James Nottingham began his professional life as a teaching assistant and sports coach at a 3-18 residential school for deaf children.
 He then trained as a teacher, studying P4C as part of his university degree before working in primary, middle and secondary schools across the UK.
 Soon after appearing in a televised documentary about P4C in 1999 (see clip here), James left full-time teaching to focus on the development of a P4C network.

 A year later, he co-founded a social enterprise project to regenerate areas of North East England characterised by under-employment, low aspirations and lack of community engagement.
 Using P4C as the catalyst for change, this project grew into a multi-million pound, award-winning initiative working with families, schools and local enterprise.
-Today, James supports schools in the development of leadership, learning and innovation; is regularly invited to give keynotes at education conferences across the world and is the European coordinator for the international network of Community Designed Schools.
+Today, James leads his own company, Challenging Learning.
+This independent consultancy has 30 employees in 6 countries and works with pre-schools, schools and colleges to enhance learning through P4C, challenge, feedback, growth mindset, and dialogue.

 SAPERE: A P4C Charity